ProtozeFOSS/qremoteobject/README.md

    - see [RMOC latest](https://github.com/Tpimp/rmoc/tree/5.12)

 # To Build
+ - Edit your qobjectdef.h (or make a copy of the original and edit that one) as seen here [RemoteInvokeMetaMethod](https://github.com/ProtozeFOSS/qremoteobject/wiki/Missing-reference-to-RemoteInvokeMetaMethod)
  - Pull the repository
  - open either qremoteobject.qbs or one of the example's top level qbs file in Qt Creator.
  - build and (run if example) as usual